mrets/Help/hourly_reporting.md

 * Generator A issued 20 kW.
 * Generator B issued 30 kW.

-Here are the expected results for 13:00, based on Operation Type.
+Here are the expected results for March 1 at 13:00, based on Operation Type.

 1. Aggregate (Sum): 30 kW
 2. Average: 15 kW